Itzidon/airbnb-clone/context.md

-# Airbnb Clone Context
+Airbnb Clone Context

 ## Project Overview

-This project is a mobile-first Airbnb clone built with Next.js 16, TypeScript and Tailwind CSS.
+This project is a mobile-first Airbnb clone built with Next.js 16, TypeScript, and Tailwind CSS.

-The application has three pages:
+The application includes three main pages:

-- Home page (/)
+* Home page (/)
-- Catalog page (/catalog)
+* Catalog page (/catalog)
-- Room detail page (/rooms/[id])
+* Room detail page (/rooms/[id])

-The goal is to recreate the Airbnb user experience using reusable React components.
+The goal of the project is to recreate a simplified Airbnb user experience using reusable React components and responsive design.

 ---